-The average menstrual cup has a diameter of around 41 mm, so as you can see, this is a a significant difference!
+The average menstrual cup has a diameter of around 41 mm, so as you can see, this is a significant difference!
 If you’re found that regular diameter menstrual cups cause cramping, or discomfort, you may want to give this one a try.

-Cramps are sometimes caused by a too big menstrual cups that pushes strongly against the vaginal canal walls.
+Cramps are sometimes caused by too big menstrual cups that push strongly against the vaginal canal walls.
 Another cause is a menstrual cup that is very stiff.
 The FemmyCycle Teen is a win on both these counts.
 It’s not only the smallest menstrual cup you can buy, it’s also one of the softest.

 You can check out the FemmyCycle Teen model on Amazon today:

 You may want to consider a bigger diameter menstrual cup if any of the following apply to you:

 - You’ve given birth vaginally (probably multiple times)